-The subject of your email must contain the return type, the RAS reference number (including sub-number) and the year of the return.
+The subject of your email must contain the return type, the relief at source reference number (including sub-number) and the year of the return.

-If your data is stored on CD, DVD, USB or paper you can send it to HMRC by post:
+If you’re sending your data stored on CD, DVD or USB you can post it to: